microsoft/SceneLandmarkLocalization/README.md

 ## Layout

-The source code expects the following directory structure.
+The source code expects the following directory structure (currently in your home directory).

 ```
   └── data